sebtech33/Templates/unRAID/docker/README.md

 So you can name one `proxy` for all your reverse proxied apps so you can use the container name as a hostname instead of using an IP.

-> :information_source: By doing it this way you have to use the internal port and not the external port
+> :information_source: By doing it this way you have to use the internal port and not the external port.
+For apps that has conflicting ports see if they have an enviroment variable to change the internal port.

 &nbsp;